dodio12138/dodio12138/README.md

 I am an indie developer, creative worker and trying to learn to be a full stack developer.

-Now I am studying Robotics in QMUL.
+Now I am studying Robotics in QMUL and focusing on Deep Reinforcement Learning for robot motion control applications.

 I'm interested in a lot of things.